 You see, how we wait matters.
 Why?
 How we wait on God speaks volume about how much we believe in God and His Words.

 If a girl waits on God to get married, she has to put “all her eggs” in one basket called “trust in God”; getting rid of all the alternatives whatsoever (especially sin from her life).
 The world says, “Don’t put all your eggs in one basket”.
 Why?
 If one basket can’t make it, you will have another one to lean upon.
 So what is the magic word?
 DIVERSIFY!

-I guess it is a good advice in the case of 401(k) investment but when it comes to waiting on God, we actually have to put all our “EGGS”, hopes, cares, dreams, desires, visions, and everything else in one basket called “trust in God”.
+Putting all your eggs in one basket is good advice in the case of 401(k) investment but when it comes to waiting on God, we actually have to put all our “EGGS”, all our hopes, cares, dreams, desires, visions, and everything else in one basket called “trust in God”.
 Finito!
 Then we can say with confidence, “I’m waiting on God”.
-Then, only then, we sure see Him moving on our behalf.
+Then, only then can we be sure to see God moving on our behalf.

 Otherwise, we wait and wait and wait and end up with our Plan-B which is going to be “a disaster and regret for life”.
 Why?
-Our Plan-B may look “green” from the outside for a time being but it doesn’t last long before it shows its true color.
+Our Plan-B may look “green” from the outside for a time being but it doesn’t last long.
+Soon it shows its true color.

 The one that is from God will come with one color that lasts for a lifetime.

 So, if a girl waits on God to get married, she has to wait for God to respond to her prayers as she prepares herself to be a godly wife as the Word of God says she should.
 She has to prepare herself to accept the man God brings into her life.
 If she doesn’t have any Plan-B in store, she accepts the man God brings into her life.
 She won’t say, “But his nose is very short,” or, “He is shorter than me, I want a six-foot tall man”.
 Are you serious?
 Remember, she puts all her eggs in one basket.
 So, she takes the man God brings into her life.